Quick Navigation

 Food Packaging

-Excellent puncture resistance is one of the main features of PA6 and PA66.
-Along with that, good barrier resistance to oxygen, carbon dioxide, and other gases.
+Excellent puncture resistance is one of the main features of PA6 and PA66, along with good barrier resistance to oxygen, carbon dioxide, and other gases.

 Automotive

-Good Processability, and wonderful chemical and temperature resistance make PA6 and PA66 suitable for replacing metal in automobiles (Mostly under the hood parts where design pliability is very important).
+Good Processability and excellent chemical and temperature resistance make PA6 and PA66 suitable for replacing metal in automobiles (Mostly under the hood parts where design flexibility is very important).

-Their major contribution is towards weight savings which helps in reducing Co2 emissions and improving the safety and comfort of automobiles.
+Their significant contribution is towards weight savings which helps in reducing Co2 emissions and improving the safety and comfort of automobiles.

 Consumer Products

-Polyamide 66 has numerous applications for the consumer goods industry thanks to its properties like mechanical resistance, easy shaping, colorability, and a decent surface aspect crucial for consumer goods.
+Polyamide 66 has numerous applications for the consumer goods industry thanks to its mechanical resistance, easy shaping, colorability, and decent surface aspect crucial for consumer goods.

-PA66 is easy to use and inexpensive compared to a lot of thermoplastics used for the application.
+PA66 is easy to use and inexpensive compared to many thermoplastics used for the application.
 Even shaping the goods in complex designs is doable.

 Furniture